StarRocks/starrocks/docs/loading/BrokerLoad.md

 > **NOTE**
 >
-> Broker Load supports accessing Google CGS only according to the S3A protocol.
-Therefore, when you load data from Google CGS, you must replace the prefix in the CGS URI you pass as a file path into `DATA INFILE` with `s3a://`.
+> Broker Load supports accessing Google GCS only according to the S3A protocol.
+Therefore, when you load data from Google GCS, you must replace the prefix in the GCS URI you pass as a file path into `DATA INFILE` with `s3a://`.

 #### Query data